 - concerns about a person in a position of trust, such as a coach – this could include information on a Disclosure & Barring Service (DBS) check

-- concerns about a sports environment, such as an event location or hosting arrangements
+- concerns about a sports environment, such as an event location, hosting or overnight stay arrangements

 Who to share information with

-- Statutory organisations – the Police and/or Children’s Services must be informed about child protection concerns; Designated Officers should be consulted where there are concerns about someone in a position of trust.
+- Statutory organisations – the Police and/or Children’s Services must be informed about child protection concerns; Designated Officers (LADOs) should be consulted where there are concerns about someone in a position of trust

-- Disclosure & Barring Service – must be informed of any concerns about someone in regulated activity who is suspended or expelled from the organisation.
+- Disclosure & Barring Service – they must be informed of any concerns about someone in regulated activity who is suspended or expelled from the organisation

-- Other clubs and other sports organisations – informing other organisations need to be considered according to the principles below in order that they can safeguard children in their care who may be at risk of harm.
+- Other clubs and other sports organisations – the principles of the seven golden rules (see below) need to inform decisions about sharing information with other organisations to enable them to safeguard children in their care who may be at risk of harm

-- Individuals within the organisation – this will be decided on the basis of who needs to know what information in order to keep children safe according to the principles below.
+- Individuals within the organisation – decisions about sharing information with individuals also needs to be based on the seven golden rules guidance to determine who needs to know what information in order to keep children safe

 When sharing information with any organisation we need to consider the following aspects below as outlined by Government Guidance.
 Information sharing advice for safeguarding practitioners describes key principles for deciding what to share, the seven golden rules for information sharing are: